ishach20-a11y/DMN-benchmarking-study/README.md

 # Master-thesis
-all codes we are using for the thesis
+all codes (one- and zero-shot) we are using for the thesis with for Gemini, Mistral, Llama 3